 There are many causes of dyspepsia.
-In the case of acute dyspepsia, it can occur following the consumption of a large meal, alcohol or certain medications eg. : Nonsteroidal anti-inflammatory drugs.
-For recurrent dyspepsia, the causes include cancer, medications, gastroesophageal reflux disease, slow gastric emptying, and peptic ulcer disease.énal.
+In the case of acute dyspepsia, it can occur following the consumption of a large meal, alcohol or certain medications (eg: nonsteroidal anti-inflammatory drugs).
+For recurrent dyspepsia, the causes include cancer, medications, gastroesophageal reflux disease, slow gastric emptying, and peptic ulcer disease.

-During investigations, many patients present with abnormalities such as, for example, motor disorders, duodenitis,Helicobacter pylori gastritis, lactase deficiency, etc., but treating the abnormality does not resolve the dyspepsia.
+During investigations, many patients present with abnormalities such as, for example, motor disturbances, duodenitis,Helicobacter pylori gastritis, lactase deficiency, etc., but treating the abnormality does not resolve the dyspepsia.

 Symptoms of dyspepsia may include pain and / or a burning sensation in the upper abdomen, early satiety, nausea, a feeling of fullness, regurgitation and belching.
 Depending on the cause of the dyspepsia, symptoms may also include decreased appetite, constipation, diarrhea, and gas.
-Finally, eating food can relieve symptoms in some individuals and increase them in others.res.
+Finally, eating may relieve symptoms in some people and increase them in others.

 Several symptoms of functional dyspepsia and irritable bowel syndrome overlap, so the two conditions can be difficult to tell apart.
-To be diagnosed with functional dyspepsia, one should not have lesions or other visible changes in the digestive system..
+To be diagnosed with functional dyspepsia, there must be no lesions or other visible changes in the digestive system.

 Long-term monitoring is very important in making the diagnosis.
 One or more of the following symptoms must have been present in the past 3 months:

-- Unpleasant feeling of fullness feeling of heaviness when the stomach is or seems full after eatinggé
+- Unpleasant feeling of fullness (feeling of heaviness when the stomach is or seems full) after eating

 - Feeling of fullness at the start of a meal

-- Pain under the ribs, in the upper part of the abdomenn
+- Pain under the ribs, in the upper abdomen

-- Burning sensation under the ribs, in the upper part of the abdomenn
+- Burning sensation under the ribs, in the upper abdomen

-The appearance of the first symptoms must also go back at least 6 months before the diagnosis.
-If you think you are having digestive problems, keep a daily journal of your symptoms and report them to your healthcare professional.
+The manifestation of the first symptoms must also go back at least 6 months before the diagnosis.
+If you think you are having digestive problems, keep a day-to-day symptom diary and report it to your healthcare professional.

-Treatment for dyspepsia usually involves treating the underlying diseases when they are present.
-Otherwise, in people with dyspepsia who do not have underlying illnesses, treatment includes clinical follow-up which, among other things, can reassure and educate them about the illness..
+Treatment for dyspepsia usually involves treating the underlying illnesses when they are present.
+Otherwise, in people with dyspepsia who do not have underlying illnesses, treatment includes clinical follow-up which, among other things, can reassure and educate them about the illness.

 People who suffer from dyspepsia may also benefit from the following recommendations: